frankier/docker-build-with-cache-action/README.md

 - **session**: Extra auth parameters.
 For AWS ECR, means setting AWS_SESSION_TOKEN environment variable.

+- **already_authenticated**: Set to true if you've already authenticated to the registry.
+This will skip the login step.

 - **push_git_tag**: In addition to `image_tag`, you can also push the git tag in your [branch tip][branch tip] (default: `false`).

 - **pull_image_and_stages**: Set to `false` to avoid pulling from the registry or to build from scratch (default: `true`).